KiaQuest/template1/README.txt

-sadece save some data in API
-then read and choose to stay or soft delete
+sadece save some data with API then read and choose to stay or soft delete